Skip to main content

 spot jump .

-Notice that “see spot” has two tokens because two different words followed that pair in the original text.
-Compare this to the bigram bucket model where the “see” bucket would just contain spot spot—the trigram model captures more specific patterns.
+Notice that see spot shows up twice in the spread, once with run as the next word and once with jump---two different words followed that pair in the original text.
+Compare this to the bigram cutouts model where the spread would just contain two see→spot cutouts---the trigram spread captures more specific patterns about which word follows which pair of words.

 1. Pick any row and write down word1 and word2 as your starting words.